 The Separate Ways minigame, with the sequences and actions that are impossible to reconcile with the main game, is a shoutout to the same problems with the different character scenarios in the first two games.

 The many rampaging trucks are a reference to the runaway truck in the opening cutscene of Resident Evil 2.

-Shooting out the first searchlight on the Military Base on the Island is a shoutout to Claire shooting out the searchlight when she first meets Steve in Resident Evil: Code: Veronica.
+Shooting out the first searchlight on the Military Base on the Island is a shoutout to Claire shooting out the searchlight when she first meets Steve in Code: Veronica.

-Ashley uses a turnstile to open a hidden doorway to a secret area in Chapter 3-4, just as Claire does in the basement of the Prison area in Resident Evil: Code: Veronica.
+Ashley uses a turnstile to open a hidden doorway to a secret area in Chapter 3-4, just as Claire does in the basement of the Prison area in Code: Veronica.

-The flying robots in the Boss Battle with Krauser are a self reference to the little robots in Resident Evil: Code: Veronica, where they summoned Hunters if they detected Chris.
+The flying robots in the boss battle with Krauser are a self reference to the little robots in Code: Veronica, where they summoned Hunters if they detected Chris.

 The rewritable electronic door keys are a callback to the rewritable M-O disks used to open the cell in the secret laboratory final level in Resident Evil.